 When students complete Intro to Databases, they will be able to:

-- SQL statements to read, create, modify, delete and sort information
+- Author SQL statements to read, create, update, and delete information in a relational database

 These courses must be completed before Intro to Databases:

 - Wizard Level 2